coreinfrastructure/best-practices-badge/doc/criteria.md

 <ul>

 <li><a name="release_notes"></a>The project MUST provide, in each release, release notes that are a human-readable <i>summary</i> of major changes in that release.
+The release notes MUST NOT be the output of a version control log (e.g., the "git log" command results are not release notes).
- (URL required for "met".) <sup>[<a href="#release_notes">release_notes</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>The release notes MUST NOT be the output of a version control log (e.g., the "git log" command results are not release notes).<br/> The release notes MAY be implemented in a variety of ways.
+ (URL required for "met".) <sup>[<a href="#release_notes">release_notes</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>The release notes MAY be implemented in a variety of ways.
 Many projects provide them in a file named "NEWS", "CHANGELOG", or "ChangeLog", optionally with extensions such as ".txt", ".md", or ".html".
 Historically the term "change log" meant a log of <i>every</i> change, but to meet these criteria what is needed is a human-readable summary.
 The release notes MAY instead be provided by version control system mechanisms such as the <a href="https://github.com/blog/1547-release-your-software">GitHub Releases workflow</a>.
 </dd><dt><i>Rationale</i>:<dt> <dd>Release notes are important because they help users decide whether or not they will want to update, and what the impact would be (e.g., if the new release fixes vulnerabilities).
 </dd></dl></li>